Is a Career in Criminal Justice Right

 All credits earned from this degree apply towards the Hodges University Bachelor of Science in Criminal Justice program.

-Click on the Catalog to view the Associate in Science in Criminal Justice course list.
+View the Associate in Science in Criminal Justice

 How is Hodges University’s Criminal Justice Program Different?